Ultramann/ultramann.github.io/content/posts/numeric_python_intro.md

 2. initialize a new list to hold the values of a single new centroid,
 3. a nested loop over the dimensions of the data points, finding the average value for each.

 Parts 1 and 2 are pretty self-explanatory; part 3, though has some slightly shifty things going on.
 Much of this shiftiness happens in the `for dim in zip(*centroid_assignment)`.
-In case you haven't encountered it before, the `*` before an iterable "unpacks" it.
+In case you haven't encountered it before, the `*` before a list or tuple "unpacks" it.
 What this means is that all the lists, here data points, in `centroid_assignment` are pulled apart; when they are immediately zipped back together all of the first elements of the original lists are grouped together, then the second ones, etc.

 Let's look at a toy example so we can "see" what's going on: